ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/Glossary.md

 ### Hardware Security Module (HSM)

 A dedicated hardware component used to securely generate, store, and use cryptographic keys; provides strong protection against key theft or tampering.

+### Intelligent Transport System Application Identifier (ITS-AID)

+Used to uniquely identify ITS application objects.

 ### Trusted Platform Module (TPM)